lechatthecat/JavaChatBoard/README.md

 <img src="https://github.com/lechatthecat/JavaChatBoard/blob/master/pic/chat.png" width="50%">

 # At first
 This is still in development.
 Many functionalities are incomplete.
+This is using jdk11.

 # Compatibility
 Checked that this project works in Linux (Ubuntu, CentOS7).